-In Progress (Phases 3, 4, & 5):
+In Progress (Phases 3, 4, 5, & 6):

-Five conservation easements have been completed protecting 869 acres of habitat and over 10 miles of shoreline.
-51 acres of restoration/ enhancement of wetland and prairie habitats have been completed and 1,030 acres are currently underway.
+Eight conservation easements have been completed protecting 1,132 acres of habitat and over 18 miles of shoreline.
+So far, 225 acres of restoration/enhancement of wetland and prairie habitats have been completed with additional acres underway.

-Planned (Phase 6):
+Planned (Phase 7):

-Starting in July, we will begin the sixth phase of the program to protect 1,213 acres and restore/enhance an additional 870 acres of habitat.
+Starting in July, we will begin the seventh phase of the program to protect 1,144 acres and restore/enhance an additional 992 acres of habitat.

 The Wetland Habitat Protection Program has generated considerable interest among landowners in protecting these places.
-Collectively these landowners have contributed over \$11.9 million in easement value as leverage to the \$4 million investment from the Outdoor Heritage Fund.
+Collectively they have contributed over \$11.9 million in easement value as leverage to the \$6.4 million spent by the Outdoor Heritage Fund.